 If you’re anything like me, when you think back to 2002, it doesn’t really seem like that long ago.
 But when you think about how much innovation has taken place over the past 15 years, it’s a clear reminder of how far we’ve really come.
 The widespread adoption of the internet, smartphones, social media, big data, cloud computing and other technologies over the past decade and a half have not only changed the lives of consumers — they’ve also opened up a whole new world of job opportunities.

-It goes on to list 15 positions that may interest someone who has a Bachelor or Masters degree.
+It goes on to list 15 positions that may interest someone who has a Bachelor's or Master's degree.
 The positions ranged from Social Media Manager to Data Scientist.
 How about Cloud Architect or SEO Analyst?

 Avoid the overcrowded career by continually learning new skills